logzio/logzio-helm/charts/logzio-monitoring/README.md

 - Uses Windows-compatible OTel collector image

 **Metrics:**
-- A separate Windows DaemonSet (`otel-collector-ds-windows`) runs on each Windows node
+- In **daemonset mode**: A Windows DaemonSet (`otel-collector-ds-windows`) runs on each Windows node
-- Collects kubelet metrics using Windows file paths for credentials
+- In **standalone mode**: The Linux deployment scrapes Windows nodes via service discovery (no Windows pods)
-- Scrapes Windows Exporter metrics (installed automatically via CronJob)
+- Windows Exporter is installed automatically on Windows nodes via a CronJob (SSH-based)
-- Note: cadvisor job metrics are not available on Windows nodes
+- Kubelet metrics use Windows file paths for credentials

 **Traces:**
 - The APM collector (`logzio-apm-collector`) runs on Linux nodes as a cluster-wide service